jpverkamp/blog/content/programming/2023/stacklang/07-cli-and-datatypes.md

 But it *is* functional.
 And I think the code isn't actually that bad.
 One thing I really do need to clean up is the `@0 !1` and the like I have to currently put everywhere to do the arity checks...
 Perhaps when I get proper type checking?

-#### With List
+#### With Stacks

-And finally, because it's something that I'm more confident in building into the compiler, the same code with a `list`:
+And finally, because it's something that I'm more confident in building into the compiler, the same code with a `Stack`:

 ```text
 # https://projecteuler.net/problem=14